jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 path: /interview/kiko-chippo-hotel
 title: 'Kiko @ Chippo Hotel '
 date: 2018-03-31T03:50:50.177Z
-description: 'Our chat with prolific producer and DJ - Kiko '
+description: Our chat with the prolific producer and DJ before his Easter Sunday party...
 featuredImage: /img/kiko-crop.jpg
 ---
-A key figure in France's dance music scene since the 90s, **Kiko** has an astounding back catalogue of music.
-We grabbed a quick chat with the Frenchman before he headlines sunday's [Zoo Events](https://www.facebook.com/z00project/) party.
+_A key figure in France's dance music scene since the 90s, **Kiko** has an astounding back catalogue of music.
+We grabbed a quick chat with the Frenchman before he headlines sunday's [Zoo Events](https://www.facebook.com/z00project/) party._

 **RR:** Great to chat [Kiko](https://www.facebook.com/KIKOMUSIC/) – we’re looking forward to your performance on Sunday.
 What kind of set can we expect from you?